IsaacF1/clarifai-apple-sdk/README.md

 The Clarifai-Apple-SDK is available via [CocoaPods](https://cocoapods.org/?q=clarifai-apple-sdk) or can be installed manually.
 Follow the instructions below based on your preference.

+>### Git LFS
+>
+>Before we proceed with the installation, please make sure you have Git-LFS installed on your system.
+The binary contained in the framework is managed by GitHub using `git-lfs`.
+>
+>If you don't have it installed yet, you can find details at: [https://git-lfs.github.com](https://git-lfs.github.com)

 ## CocoaPods

 To integrate the SDK using CocoaPods, specify it in your [Podfile](https://guides.cocoapods.org/syntax/podfile.html):